rock-planning/planning-templ/README.md

-The default configuration can be found under: test/data/configuration/default-configuration.xml, further details can be found [here](doc/configuration.md).
+The default configuration can be found under: test/data/configuration/default-configuration.xml, further details on configuration options can be found [here](doc/configuration.md).

-All solutions will result in the creation of log folders under /tmp.
-For the overall mission a 'spec' subfolder will be created and successful epochs (also referred to as sessions) will be logged - identified by a counter.
+Every run of the planner will result in the creation of a log folder under /tmp: for the overall mission a 'spec' subfolder will be created and successful epochs (also referred to as sessions) will be logged - identified by a counter.
+Each epoch folder contains solutions and results to intermediate planning steps.
 So check /tmp/<current-time-date>_temp/ for the corresponding folder of the session that you would like to inspect.